mloumeau/Data-Structure-Tutorial/3-trees.md

 ## Recursion

-Being that we are Python programmers, it is all but guaranteed that we have use loops to iterate through different scenarios.
+Being that we are Python programmers, it is all but guaranteed that we have used loops to iterate through different scenarios.
 What may not be known as widely is the concept of recursion.

 Recursion is the process of having a function call itself over and over again.
 This may sound like a recipe for an infinite loop, and you might be right!
 It is absolutely imperative that a recursive function has a base case.